uNople/ritalin-dose/README.md

 A Python application that visualizes the concentration curves of different Ritalin (Methylphenidate) dosing schedules over a 24-hour period.
 The application models both Long-Acting (LA) and Immediate Release (IR) formulations, including residual effects from the previous day.

+Written to help me with getting my dose timings correct over the course of a day, and making sure I'm not getting points where the ritalin reaches too high a level for me.

+This is not meant as medical advice, and this is a personal project only.

 ## Features

 - Interactive GUI for adjusting doses and timing